Leader of Apple iScam gets up to 9 years in prison

-NEW YORK (Reuters) - A computer-savvy thief won’t be on the street for Apple Inc’s next big product launch.
+NEW YORK, June 21 (Reuters) - A computer-savvy thief won’t be on the street for Apple Inc’s next big product launch.

 Shaheed Bilal, 29, was sentenced to 4-1/2 to nine years behind bars for running a cybercrime ring that created counterfeit credit cards and then used them in Apple Inc stores across the country.